 If you've ever spotted a pickle ornament hanging from someone's Christmas tree you probably found it a bit odd, but it's part of a Christmas tradition that's actually pretty fun.
+And no, it has nothing to do with a pickle barrel.

-Here's the rub: On Christmas Eve, parents hide the pickle ornament somewhere on the tree.
+On Christmas Eve, parents hide the pickle ornament somewhere on the tree.
 Whichever child spots it first on Christmas morning gets to open the first present.
 Additionally, whoever finds the ornament will have good luck for a year.

 According to Tampa Bay Magazine, the tradition is said to have started in Germany, but this is unlikely to be true since modern Germans do not practice it.
 This is a common American misconception, believing that the pickle ornaments are known locally to Germans as "weihnachtsgurke".
 Many glass pickle ornaments are made in Germany, but they are for export, not for the local market.